Here's something we can both agree on. It is quite challenging to remember all plugins'…

 The next section, Main Settings has some global settings for the plugin.
 It will probably suit you just fine to leave them at their default, but you should look them over.
 The “Facebook Nameserver” and “OpenGraph Nameserver” boxes should only be checked if you are having a problem viewing Facebook comments on your page.
 However, this should not be necessary.
 The “HTML5” button uses the latest web standards in Facebook comments implementation, and I can see no reason to switch this off except for testing purposes.

 The Display section deals with how the comments actually look.
-First you can specify which post type you want Facebook comments to be enabled on, including posts, pages, and your homepage.
-Next, select your language from the drop-down menu, or leave it at English.
+First, you can specify which post type you want Facebook comments to be enabled on, including posts, pages, and your homepage.
+Next, select your language from the drop-down menu, or leave it in English.
 Below this, you can specify whether or not you want a Light or Dark theme, how many comments at one time (default is 5), and the width of your comments box.
 You can assign your comments box a title, and append a CSS class to it if you want to add specific styles to your stylesheet.
 The same can be done for individual comment text.
 You can also check a box to enable the “Comment Count.”

 When you are finished tweaking your option, click Save Changes to apply them.